 Hank Moody from Californication asked:

 Don’t you think you’re being a little hard on yourself?
-Haven’t you always believed that us humans are carnivorous and are supposed to eat meat?
+Haven’t you always believed that us humans are carnivorous (edit: I’ve since learned that calling humans ‘carnivorous’ is incorrect and kind of hilarious) and are supposed to eat meat?
 Why the big deal?

 I used to subscribe to that thought, but I’ve recently opened myself up to studies from the other side.
 Some highly respected anthropologists claim that back in the caveman days, 85% of our protein intake came from plant based sources.